prefix-dev/setup-pixi/README.md

     pixi-bin-path: ${{ runner.temp }}/bin/pixi
 ```

-You can also use a preinstalled local version of pixi on the runner by not setting `pixi-version` or `pixi-url`.
+You can also use a preinstalled local version of pixi on the runner by not setting any of the `pixi-version`,
-This action will then prefer an existing pixi binary at `pixi-bin-path` (or, if unset, the default location)
+`pixi-url` or `pixi-bin-path` inputs.
+This action will then try to find a local version of pixi in the runner's PATH.
-over downloading a new version.

 ## More examples